devopsmarc/osullivan-ai/Developing AI Ecosystem/10_page.md

 ## [[[ Prioritizing projects ]]]

-- Assessing the feasibility and impact of your projects
+- Assessing the feasibility and impact of our AI projects